-Scrum efficiently guides us to successfully manage the Volatile, Uncertain, Complex, and Ambiguous (VUCA) project without completely understanding the project’s requirements and environments from the beginning.
-Parts of the project requirements may no longer be needed after a few weeks or months of development.
-There also can be various changes in the requirements that may appear only after certain portions have been developed.
-Hence, Scrum emphasizes on the empirical process of transparency, inspection, and adaption to plan and develop a product.
+Scrum efficiently guides us to successfully manage the Volatile, Uncertain, Complex, and Ambiguous (VUCA) projects.
+This is particularly effective for project with changing or incomplete project’s requirements and environments.
+For many projects, parts of the project requirements may no longer be needed after a few weeks or months of development.
+Even after the project is well underway, there may be changes in the requirements along the line.
+Hence, Scrum emphasizes the empirical process of transparency, inspection, and adaption to plan and develop a product.

 - High-level planning in a release planning meeting.